PyRigi/PyRigi/doc/development/howto.md

 5. Continue on the release branch and remove the files that are not supposed to be in the release.
 6. Merge the branch into `main`.
 7. Add a new release tag in Github and generate the corresponding release notes.
+8. Afterwards, run `poetry update` to update the dependencies on `dev`.

 ## Code